ankschoubey/old-blog/_posts/2021-01-23-employee-ethics.md

   - This means working together to find a solution.
 - Take on accountability and responsibility
 - Getting work done
+- If you don't feel like part of the company, move on.

 [^1]: Naval Ravikant